niolabs/docs/docs/services/service-design-patterns/pub-sub.md

 ## Hints in the System Designer

 Another benefit of using the nio pub/sub mechanism is that the nio System Designer understands the topic tree as well.
-If your service has a _Publisher_ or _Subscriber_ block with a topic, the designer can show you services that either subscribe to or publish to that topic, respectively.
+If your service has a _Publisher_ or _Subscriber_ block with a topic, the System Designer can show you services that either subscribe to or publish to that topic, respectively.
 It also permits the System Designer to draw the graph relationship between services and instances that share topics.